Ok3ks/Ok3ks/README.md

 - 👋 Hi, I’m Emmanuel Okedele
-- 👀 I’m interested in Data science,ML, Backend Development
+- 👀 I’m interested in Data science,Machine Learning.
+I'm currently enthused by applications in Natural Language Processing and the possibilities of Machine Learning and the Blockchain
 - 🌱 I write Python,SQL
 - 💞️ I’m looking to contribute to open-source projects and work in data science teams
 - 📫 How to reach me okedeleayodeji60@outlook.com, you can also reach me on twitter @ok3ks